draftdev/startup-marketing-checklist/README.md

 [![](https://i.imgur.com/uZJHDXL.jpg)](https://www.sideprojectchecklist.com/)

+## What

+The [Side Project Marketing Checklist](https://www.sideprojectchecklist.com/) is a comprehensive, chronologically ordered list of marketing tactics and ideas that you can try with your next side project.
+The list is free and open source.

 ## Why?

 I've been building little software side projects for years, but I've always been terrible at marketing them.
 I come up with some ideas, forget those ideas, do some random stuff, then lose interest.
 The goal of this repository is to fix that.